cisco/lal-build-manager/README.md

 rustup run nighthly cargo clippy # requires nightly install of clippy
 ```

+Note that if you have a rust environment set up in your lal config, you can actually `lal build lal` (which will use the provided `manifest.json` and `BUILD` file).

 ## Build issues
 If libraries cannot be built, then upgrade `rustc` by running `rustup update stable`.